samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 ![](../../.gitbook/assets/add-card.png)

-When the customer next shops with an OFN shop offering Stripe as a payment method, they’ll be able to select from their saved credit cards.
+When the customer next shops with an Harvest To Order shop offering Stripe as a payment method, they’ll be able to select from their saved credit cards.

 **Viewing and redeeming your payments via Stripe**